Conductance of carbon nanotubes functionalized with gold clusters during CO adsorption: Introduction

-The experiment was performed for many Au clusters (of different dimensions) with 30 minutes of exposure to 2500 ppm CO gas at room temperature and a bias voltage of 0.5V \cite{10}.
-To model the electronic transport through the Au-SWCNT system on CO adsorption, the calculations are performed for a defective (14,0) SWCNT decorated with a $\rm{Au_{20}}$ cluster.
-The model considered in the calculations is based on the tight-binding (TB) Hamiltonian which describes electrons in SWCNT.
-The $\rm Au_{20}$-SWCNT system is a nonequilibrium system because of the different chemical potentials on the left and right electrodes and the interaction of CO molecules with the Au-SWCNT complex at different times.
-Thus, we use the NEGF formalism to study the electronic transport in the system.
-In this formalism, we consider two time scales, a slow time scale ($\bar{t}$) of the CO gas flow and a fast time scale $(t-t^{\prime})$ of electron transport inside the SWCNT.
-Hence, an adiabatic expansion with respect to $\bar{t}$ and Fourier transform with respect to $(t-t^{\prime})$ are made in the calculations to compute the current.
-The zeroth order current is identified as the time-dependent Landauer formula in terms of $\bar{t}$, whereas there is a first order contribution which is found to be small for this system.
-We derive an explicit formula for the transmission function and calculate the conductance in terms of the time-dependent hopping integral.
-The sensor response is explicitly calculated and compared with the experiment by choosing a form for the hopping integral which includes the effect of the Au and CO molecules on the conductance of the carbon nanotube.
-Our theoretical result is in agreement with the experimental result.
-As far as we know, there has not been much effort to microscopically model the functionalized CNT sensors to study the time-dependent quantum transport.
-The autocorrelation function (ACF) is also calculated using the conductance formula and the experimental data to study the fluctuations in the sensor response.
-Hence, this manuscript represents an important contribution to the field.
+We present a theory which explains the experimental result of the electronic transport in SWCNTs decorated with Au clusters (Au-SWCNTs) in the presence of CO gas molecules \cite{10}.
+To realize the application of SWCNTs as a gas sensor, a conceptual and quantitative understanding of the underlying mechanism in experiments is necessary.
+There has not been much effort to model such devices and this manuscript represents an important contribution to the field.
+The quantitative understanding of the experiment involves building up a theoretical model of the Au functionalized SWCNT to study electronic transport, and the development of a connection between the theoretical predictions and experimental observations.
+The experiment is performed for many Au clusters (having different dimensions) with 30 minutes of exposure to 2500 ppm CO gas at room temperature and a bias voltage of 0.5 V \cite{10}.
+To model the electronic transport through the Au-SWCNT system on CO adsorption, the calculations are performed for a defective (14,0) SWCNT decorated with an $\rm{Au_{20}}$ cluster.
+The model considered in the calculations is based on the tight-binding Hamiltonian which describes electrons in SWCNT.
+Analytical calculations of time-dependent electronic transport for the Au-SWCNT system are performed using the NEGF formalism.
+In the system, there are two time scales: a slow time scale ($\bar t$) for CO gas flow and a fast time scale ($t-t^\prime$) for electron transport inside the SWCNT.
+Hence, an adiabatic expansion with respect to slow time variable and the Fourier transform with respect to fast time variable are made in the calculations, leading to the zeroth and first order contributions to the current.
+The zeroth order current is identified as the Landauer formula in terms of the slow time variable and the first order contribution is found to be small.
+We derive an explicit formula for the transmission function and calculate the conductance in terms of the time-dependent hopping integral and on-site energy.
+The formula is then used to compare the theoretical results with the experiment (i.e., conductance versus time plot) \cite{10}, by choosing a form for the hopping integral which accounts for the effect of the Au and CO on the transport properties of the SWCNT.
+The effect of the Au and CO molecules on electronic transport in SWCNT is also studied in terms of fluctuations by calculating the autocorrelation function (ACF) for the theoretical and experimental data.